HsupoLeng/HippocampalReplay/README.md

 ## Running the code
 Names of most programs in this repository indicate their respective purposes.
 To run the prediction algorithm, run the script `run_predict_location_with_place_cell_firing_map` in MATLAB.

+## Related material
+For an overview of the project, see the [presentation](https://drive.google.com/open?id=11q5c6uf_kDDwtQPS7ICLhBfLMbhvM9NJ) prepared by Yixiu and me; for more details, refer to [our project report](https://drive.google.com/open?id=1FlzVi7bptmzZ2e-BIrKuq04Ur7wImdgg).